dc35956/gk7102-hack/README.md

 The security of these devices is terrible.
 * DO NOT expose these cameras to the internet.
 * config.txt is used to decide what servers to run.
-* This hack is blocking the communication with the cloud providers /media/hack/etc/hosts.
+* This hack is blocking the communication with the cloud providers, see /media/hack/etc/hosts.
+* The device was communicating with servers of icloseli.cn, icloseli.com and arcsoft.com file
-* Some cameras are trying to talk with 30.108.91.227
+* Some cameras are trying to talk with 30.108.91.227, even with the blocked hosts.
 * tcpdump binary is included with this hack on /media/hack/bin/tcpdump
 * DO NOT expose these cameras to the internet.